Boss has always been introduced with top-notch effect processors for guitars. The latest addition on the list is BOSS GX 100 guitar effect processor.

 BOSS GX 100 Features

-BOSS GX 100 has several new features that will tease you to buy this gadget.
+BOSS GX 100 has several new features that will encourage you to buy this gadget.
 The effects are derived from the flagship effect processor GT-1000.

 You will get 23 AIRD amplifiers and over 150 effects to play with your guitar.